-See Search algorithms for the predefined Algorithm and solver/input for the Solver.
+See Search algorithms for the predefined Algorithm and Direct Problem Solver for the Solver.

 If you want to prepare the Algorithm or Solver by yourself, use the py2dmat package.
 See (For developers) User-defined algorithm and solver for details.

 2.4 How to uninstall